 What it is: As you already know, laptops have become increasingly slim over the years.
 This particular “breed” of a razor-thin laptop is what we call the “ultraportable notebook”, or just ultrabook for short.

 Usage & Functions: Traditional mobile phones are only capable of making phone calls.
 Add a computer to that equation, you get a smartphone.
-You now have a device that is also capable of doing some office work, sending emails, watching videos, listening to music, and even some light gaming.
+This device is capable of doing some light office work, sending emails, messaging, watching videos, listening to music, and even gaming.

-What it is: This is the device that kind of creates a blurred line.
-A tablet usually has the processing power similar to an ultrabook, but is missing an attached keyboard.
-So can a tablet be considered as an ultrabook without a keyboard?
-A large smartphone?
-Or both?
+What it is: A tablet usually has processing power somewhat similar to an ultrabook, but it is missing an attached keyboard.
+Personally, I think tablets can be considered an “ultrabook without a keyboard”, it can also be considered a “large smartphone”.

-Usage & Functions: Although uncommon, it is possible to connect to a keyboard and mouse to a tablet.
-They can still be used for office work, but in most cases, tablets are a cross in-between being used for some light office work and as an entertainment device.
+Usage & Functions: Although uncommon, it is possible to connect a keyboard and mouse to a tablet.
+Tablets are a cross in-between being used for some office work and as an entertainment device.